Although it’s one of the country’s smallest states, online colleges in Massachusetts continue to grow as the state focuses on its higher education.

 The University of Massachusetts Dartmouth is accredited by the New England Commission of Higher Education.

 U.S. News & World Report ranked the University of Massachusetts—Lowell among the best online schools for bachelor’s and graduate degrees.
 The school offers many online options, including entirely online, hybrid, and flex.
-There are several start dates throughout the year.
-There are synchronous and asynchronous courses offered.
-Areas of study offered include English, mathematics, chemistry, and civil engineering.
+There are several start dates throughout the year, and synchronous and asynchronous courses are offered.

 The University of Massachusetts Lowell is accredited by the New England Commission of Higher Education.